-- Start the DR Configuration Wizard from the Solutions Configuration Center by clicking Start > All Programs > Veritas > Veritas Cluster Server > Solutions Configuration Center, or, on Windows 2012 operating systems, from the Apps menu. - 2 Click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard.
+- 1 Launch the Solutions Configuration Center from the Apps menu on the Start screen. - 2 Click Disaster Recovery Configuration > Configure Disaster Recovery > Disaster Recovery Configuration Wizard.

 Note: By design, the DR wizard requires specific settings for the Lanman attributes on the primary and secondary sites.
 Before beginning the DR configuration, the wizard checks for these values, and if they are not set as required, the wizard will automatically proceed with setting these values, both at the primary and secondary sites.